cohesity/cohesity_sdk/cohesity_sdk/cohesity_client_v2/docs/ObjectsApi.md

 id = 1 # int | Specifies the id of the Object.
-body = CommonObjectActionRequeste14b183831254c12Ba17D31a545f0cc3(
-        environment="kVMware",
-    ) # CommonObjectActionRequeste14b183831254c12Ba17D31a545f0cc3 | Specifies the parameters to perform an action on an object.
+body = ObjectActionRequest() # ObjectActionRequest | Specifies the parameters to perform an action on an object.

 # example passing only required values which don't have defaults set
 try: